HJIO/relax/readme.md

 UX.build(VDOM)
 ```

-> JSX here supports all types of elements and components, NOT ONLY relaxUX.
+> JSX here supports all types of elements and components, NOT ONLY RelaxJS.

 ##CSS Class Naming Convention